Eraserhead

-Eraserhead is a 1977 American independent surrealist body horror film written, directed, produced, and edited by David Lynch.
+Eraserhead is a 1977 American horror film (Note: Eraserhead is primarily considered as a horror film, although defies other elements that is unusual from any traditional horror works including body horror, cosmic horror, dark fantasy, psychological horror, science fiction, and slow cinema.) written, directed, produced, and edited by David Lynch in his feature-length directorial debut.
 Lynch also created its score and sound design, which included pieces by a variety of other musicians.
-Shot in black and white, it was Lynch's first feature-length effort following several short films.
+Shot in black and white and surrealist style, the independent film was Lynch's first feature-length effort following several short films.
 Starring Jack Nance, Charlotte Stewart, Jeanne Bates, Judith Anna Roberts, Laurel Near, and Jack Fisk, it tells the story of a man (Nance) who is left to care for his grossly deformed child in a desolate industrial landscape.

 Eraserhead was produced with the assistance of the American Film Institute (AFI) during Lynch's time studying there.
 It nonetheless spent several years in principal photography because of funding difficulties; donations from Fisk and his wife Sissy Spacek as well as Nance's wife and crew member Catherine Coulson kept production afloat.
 It was shot on several locations owned by the AFI in California, including Greystone Mansion, and a set of disused stables in which Lynch lived.
 Lynch and sound designer Alan Splet spent a year working on the film's audio after their studio was soundproofed.
 The soundtrack features organ music by Fats Waller and includes the song "In Heaven", written and performed for the film by Peter Ivers, with lyrics by Lynch.

 Initially opening to small audiences and little interest, Eraserhead gained popularity over several long runs as a midnight movie.
-Since its release, it has received widespread acclaim from critics and has been considered a cult film.
+Since its release, it has received widespread acclaim from critics and has been considered a cult film, a cornerstone of independent cinema and reinvigorated the midnight movie tradition.
 Its surrealist imagery and sexual undercurrents have been seen as key thematic elements, and its intricate sound design as its technical highlight.
 In 2004, the film was selected by the Library of Congress for preservation in the United States National Film Registry as being "culturally, historically, or aesthetically significant".